magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 I see fire.
 Millions of lanterns, carried by hands we’ll never touch.
 It’s beautiful… and it doesn’t need us at all.

 **WAI** *(swallowing hard, voice unsteady):*
 I see distance.
 Courts so wide I’ll never reach the baseline.
-It’s… terrifying.
+It’s… sorta terrifying.

 **MARK** *(his gaze fixed upward, trembling with awe):*
 I see questions without answers.
 Patterns too vast for us to solve.
 It’s wonder, and dread, all knotted together.